-Many Empaths experience high levels of “guilt”.
-Not because they have wronged someone or acted in a terrible way.
-They feel guilty for wanting to meet their own desires and needs
+Many empaths experience high levels of “guilt”, and it’s not because they have wronged someone or acted in a terrible way.
+An empath feels guilty for wanting to meet their own desires and needs.

 Guilt is a draining emotion that sits at bottom of the stomach like a dead weight.
 Guilt doesn’t burn like anger or hurt like shame but eats away at our ability to enjoy life.

 Whilst a person can experience guilt for their past mistakes and actions, this post relates to underlying guilt for living our lives in our own way and taking care of our needs and wants.